karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

   image: "hot_reload_gameplay_code.png"
 ---

-In this post I'll talk about what hot reload for video game programming is, why you would use it, what the limitations are.
-I will also take you through an example implementation in [Odin programming language](https://odin-lang.org/).
+This post is about what hot reload for video game code is, why you would use it and what the limitations are.
+I'll also present an example implementation in [Odin Programming Language](https://odin-lang.org/).
 The final section is on some caveats, improvements and how to use hot reload in Odin together with [Raylib](https://www.raylib.com/).
 The front parts are language agnostic while the further down you read the more Odin specific it gets.

 The methods I will outline here are for people who are writing their own game 'from scratch', meaning you don't use any game engine.